Amma Asante (politician): Personal life

 Asante is married and has two daughters.
-She lives in Badhoevedorp.
+She lived in Badhoevedorp as of 2017.

 Asante is a Protestant Christian and attends the Triumphant Faith Chapel in Badhoevedorp, where her husband is a pastor.
 In 2016, when she was asked why she was not member of a confessional political party, Asante said: "Christianity and social democracy are very similar.
 I feel great in the Labour Party, I feel at home there.
 My identity is not only established by my religion."